 If dropping/withdrawing from a single course or from the College, students are eligible for refunds once the course(s) has (have) been officially dropped or the student has withdrawn.
-Refer to the Refund Policy Table below for the percentage of tuition refund a student is eligible to receive based on both the length of the course and the official drop or withdrawal date filed in the Student Records Office or processed online by the student at https://my.mcnwo.mercycollege.edu.
+Refer to the following Refund Policy Table for the percentage of tuition refund a student is eligible to receive based on both the length of the course and the official drop or withdrawal date filed in the Student Records Office or processed online by the student at https://mv.mcnwo.mercvcollege.edu.
 Refunds are issued through the Business Office.

-Residence hall fees will not be refunded to any student who withdraws after classes begin.
-Refunds of tuition and fees are not made unless the student has followed the withdrawal policy.
+Student Housing fees will not be refunded to any student who withdraws after classes begin.
+Refunds of tuition and fees are not made unless the student has followed the Add/Drop or Withdrawal from a Course process.
 Notification to an individual instructor or failure to attend class does not constitute an official withdrawal.
 An official withdrawal occurs when a student notifies the Student Records Office through the completion of a Withdrawal/Leave of Absence Form, by email via their Mercy College email account or by phone.
 An effective date and clarification of the withdrawal from a course(s) or from the College is required.
 An exit interview with the Financial Aid Office is required for students receiving financial aid.